mjk22/SlashDash/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `divid` for your own use.

-divid/divi-cli binaries are not included in the divi-Qt.app bundle.
+divid/slashdash-cli binaries are not included in the slashdash-Qt.app bundle.

-If you are building `divid` or `divi-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `divid` or `slashdash-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: